Avesta: 2D Procedural Tilemap Generator

 Extras

-On the Samples folder you will find 2 different Scenes: Demo Scene and Occlusion Demo Scene.
+On the Samples folder you will find 3 different Scenes: Demo Scene, Occlusion Scene and Destructible Scene.

 Demo Scene